top of page

 About BURN CONTRACTURES

-Contractures can be very painful, result in visible difference, loss of movement, loss of function, social exclusion, inability to work, poor quality of life and disability.
+Contractures can be very painful, result in visible difference, loss of movement, loss of function, social exclusion and isolation, inability to work, poor quality of life and disability.
 Life for a person with a contracture can become extremely challenging.

 WHAT ARE BURN CONTRACTURES?

-Although contractures are preventable, the literature shows that they can still occur in up to 80% of burn survivors, even in advanced and specialist burn services.
+Although contractures are preventable, the literature demonstrates that they can still occur in up to 80% of burn survivors, even in advanced and specialist burn services.
 To see a world without burn contractures, we can build on existing research and understanding of how and why contractures form, this will help us develop better prevention strategies.
-By connecting people from all backgrounds to raise awareness about burn contractures and build a community, we can work together to create a world without burn contractures.
+By connecting people from all backgrounds to raise awareness about burn contractures, we can work together to create a world without burn contractures.

 how do they form?

 Burn injuries can cause damage to the skin, underlying tissues, muscle, and even bone.
-As the body begins to heal after a burn, complex biological processes and pathways required for wound healing are activated.
-The body begins to close open wounds by contracting them and reducing their surface area.
+As the body begins to heal after a burn, complex biological processes and pathways, required for wound healing are activated.
+The body begins to close open wounds by contraction and reducing their surface area.

-Throughout the different stages of recovering from a burn injury many risk factors are at play from injury to scar maturation (around 2 years post injury); longer if the injury happens in childhood.
+Throughout the different stages of recovery from a burn injury many risk factors are at play from injury to scar maturation (around 2 years post injury); longer if the injury happens in childhood.

 Risk factors for burn contractures: